 -

-Maintaining performance in critical systems (e.g., power grids, medical devices)
+Maintain performance in important systems (such as power grids, medical equipment)

 -